Apollyon81/Sigma-E/README.md

 • 	I do not know whether the dependence on global energy is essential or redundant These uncertainties will not be resolved by explanation, only by testing or rejection.

+"If the coherence index does not increase after the external pulses, I consider the model invalid."

+"If the average coupling does not reorganize in a stimulus-dependent way, the hypothesis fails."

+"If small initial variations change everything chaotically, there is no functional stability."

 Status
 Exploratory.
 No guarantees.